 3) Time stamp your information and update it on a schedule.
 Passing along outdated information can undermine your efforts.
 Your responses might be revised multiple times from various team members, so time stamping your updates will ensure that you are conveying the most up-to-date information.
 Maintaining an audit trail also helps avoid “finger pointing” if a problem arises.

 4) Develop an efficient process.
 If you are able to respond to RFPs quickly, you can both reduce the stakes for any individual opportunity and increase the number of opportunities available to you.
 You are likely not the only company in the RFP process so you need to ensure you are not wasting anyone’s time.
 Once you’ve created a response workflow, make sure that your team uses it.
+(Let's hope that, in the future, there is an AI application that can automate RFP responses!)

 5) Be gracious!
 In developing an RFP response, you will often need to tap the knowledge of colleagues who do not work in sales roles.
 Their time is as valuable as yours so make sure to express your appreciation.
 Immediately assign tasks and deadlines to subject matter experts to afford them ample time for revisions prior to the deadline.
 If you are still managing your process using a spreadsheet, you should clearly indicate the specific questions assigned to them to avoid overwhelming them with the entire RFP process.